mputzer1/CSC120-FinalProject/README.md

 ## Deliverables:
  - Your final codebase
- - Your revised annotated architecture diagram
+ - Your revised annotated architecture diagram - Done
  - Design justification (including a brief discussion of at least one alternative you considered)
- - A map of your game's layout (if applicable)
+ - A map of your game's layout (if applicable) - Done
  - `cheatsheet.md`
  - Completed `rubric.md`